How To: SaaS Onboarding vs. Non-SaaS Onboarding

 • In-person training and experience

-However, with SaaS customers, it can be easier to experience the product that’s right at their fingertips.
+However, with SaaS customers, it can be easier to experience the right product at their fingertips.
 Here are ways you can make sure your customers are getting the onboarding they need:

 • Interactive modules